 It was almost 20 years ago when I entered the small-town high school gym and found a seat with a good view.
 The seniors waited in cap and gown for a slightly off-key band to begin “Pomp and Circumstance.”
 And the banner above the platform proudly proclaimed, “The question isn’t are we ready for the world, it’s is the world ready for us!”

-Enjoy your moment, I mused wryly from the bleachers.
+Enjoy your moment, I mused.
 The world is ready.
 Sure hope you are too.

 I recalled that senior class theme when I read the opening lines in New York Times columnist David Brooks’ best-seller The Road to Character (more here).
 “Recently I’ve been thinking about the résumé virtues and the eulogy virtues,” Brooks begins.